Cathy347Le/React-Task-App/README.md

     - Conditional render: add a message when there are no more tasks
 - Add a completed functionality
   - Create handleToggleCompleted and onToggleCompleted and console.log the event and id
+  - Also render class dynamically to change task border color - see code in task.js for diff ways of doing this